bhasarma/mlcoursezoom-camp/notes/10-kubernetes-and-tensorflow-serving/01-overview.md

 ![Imgur](https://i.imgur.com/ToRfjIn.png)
 Figure 1: overview of this week's module containing two services: Gateway and TF-serving.
 These services will then be deployed and tesetd.

-Below are bullet points of what we'll cover in thsi module:
+Below are bullet points of what we'll cover in this module:

 ## 10.1 Overview
 - what we'll cover this week